Three bidding groups vie for Morgan Stanley gas network: sources

-LONDON/MADRID (Reuters) - Three bidding groups have entered the second round in the race for Spanish natural gas distributor Madrilena Red de Gas, majority owned by Morgan Stanley (MS.N), three sources familiar with the matter said on Wednesday.
+LONDON/MADRID (Reuters) - Three bidding groups have entered the second round in the race for Spanish natural gas distributor Madrilena Red de Gas, majority owned by Morgan Stanley, three sources familiar with the matter said on Wednesday.

 Canada’s PSP and European fund manager Arcus have also teamed up to make an offer, while a third group comprises Chinese state fund Gingko Tree and Dutch pension fund PGGM, the sources said.